-The Corporation has strategically decided for the long term that the percentage of the portfolio dedicated to residential developments will be reduced over the next year to instead focus on its rural residential and residential construction core business.
-As at March 31, 2023, loans reported in this category represented 5.9% of the mortgage loan portfolio which is up slightly from 5.7% as at December 31, 2022 and down from 17.1% as at December 31, 2021.
-As at December 31, 2021, there were two outstanding residential developments in the mortgage portfolio while as at December 31, 2022 there was one outstanding residential development with 4 related loans that have a total principal value of \$13.6 million.
-As at March 31, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$13.7 million and is included in stage 3 with an expected credit loss provision of \$1.8 million.
+The Corporation has strategically decided for the long term that the percentage of the portfolio dedicated to legacy residential developments over combined \$10 million in principal value will be reduced over the next year to instead focus on its rural residential and residential construction core business.
+As at March 31, 2023, loans reported in the residential development category represented 18.7% of the mortgage loan portfolio which is up from 17.3% as at December 31, 2022.
+As at December 31, 2021, there were two outstanding residential developments with a combined principal value over \$10 million int the mortgage portfolio while as at December 31, 2022 there was one outstanding residential development with a combined principal value over \$10 million with 4 related loans that have a total principal value of \$13.6 million.
+As at March 31, 2023 the same residential development with 4 related loans was outstanding with a total principal value of \$13.7 million and is included in stage 3 with an expected credit loss provision of \$5.5 million (as restated).
 The Corporation is actively working with the borrower and anticipates the loans to be discharged in 2023.
 The expected credit loss provision is subject to significant estimation and actual results could differ from these estimates and judgements.